alifirhas/cmdk-revision/src/503-519/512-Double-standard.md

 "You are a demon, what else can you do if you don't want to fight with angels?"
 Tyrael asked rhetorically.

-Roy shook his head and said, "You may think that I imprisoned your soul in order to reduce the battle power of an archangel from the high-level heaven, so that I can take the demon army to level the high-level heaven, right?
+Roy shook his head and said, "You may think that I imprisoned your soul in order to reduce the battle power of an archangel from the High Heaven, so that I can take the demon army to level the High Heaven, right?
 Wrong?
 Now, you're thinking in the wrong direction!"

 Raising his hand, Roy used the power of frost to instantly condense a high platform of ice crystals, and placed the crystal stone on the platform.
 What kind of special role does it play in Sanctuary!